 Doctor’s offices see over one million patients per year in the United States due to foot pain.
 Most of those complaints are diagnosed as plantar fasciitis.
 Now this may sound harmless, but to a very large population it can be painful and often times debilitating.
 The cause for plantar fasciitis is not completely understood, but some factors may include small tears to the tendon that runs from the heel to the big toe, degenerative changes from wear and tear, bone spurs, lack of ankle and/or big toe mobility, and often times, poor intrinsic muscular strength and control.
 There may be pain in the ball of the foot but this is less common.

-Diagnosing plantar fasciitis can be as simple as eliciting pain at the insertion or along the tissue itself through palpation or even just the classical descriptive signs and symptoms.
-Often times the patient may need an x-ray to check for spurring at the heel that may be causing the pain or an ultrasound that can determine a thickening of the plantar fascia or possible heel or fat pad bruises.
+Diagnosing plantar fasciitis can be as simple as eliciting pain at the insertion or along the tissue itself through palpation.
+Sometime even just the classical descriptive signs and symptoms.
+Often times the patient may need an x-ray to check for spurring at the heel that may be causing the pain.
+An ultrasound that can determine a thickening of the plantar fascia or possible heel or fat pad bruises.
 Orthopedic surgeons will take a complete history and do a physical exam of the entire foot and ankle.
 At times, other diagnostic tests such as an MRI are used to confirm the diagnosis.

 There are a lot of home remedies and heel pain treatments out there.
 Not every plantar fascia treatment may work for each individual case.
 The key is to find what the main cause of your pain is and find what works for you.

-To schedule an appointment with an Orthopaedic Foot and Ankle Specialist, please call JOI-2000, Schedule Online or Click on the link below.
+To schedule an appointment with an Orthopedic Foot and Ankle Specialist, please call 904-JOI-2000, schedule Online or Click on the link below.